Altered Corn Surfaced Earlier

 which reported the taco shell discovery.
 Margaret Gadsby, a spokeswoman

-for Aventis, was quoted as saying, "We have difficulty imagining how our
+for Aventis, was quoted as saying, "We have difficulty imagining

 corn could end up in the human food supply."